salchy-tera/tera-npc-summoner/README.md

 Commands:

--sum -> to pop up a menu with the different nps to summons
+-sum -> to pop up a menu with the different nps to summon

 -sum bank -> summon bank